 Don't risk losing this promising e-commerce channel.
 Below are answers to some frequently asked questions to help you meet Amazon.ca's requirements quickly and compliantly.

-Q: Amazon's guidelines say natural health products must be "licenced by Health Canada."
+Q: Amazon's guidelines say natural health products must be "licenSed by Health Canada."
 What does this mean?

 Natural health products need to be approved—that is, granted a Product Licence—by the Canadian federal government before they can be legally sold in Canada.
 Health Canada is the government institution that oversees this.